Financial aid for students in higher education

 Procedures and deadlines

-Applications may be submitted online via MyGuichet.
-The MyGuichet Tutorial is at your disposal to take you through the application procedure.
-Paper forms may be downloaded in the section Forms (Formulaires) at the website MyGuichet.
+Applications may be submitted totally online via MyGuichet.
+The MyGuichet Tutorial will guide you through the procedure.

-According to the applicant's circumstances, all or some of the following documents must be attached to the application:
+According to the applicant's circumstances, some or all of the following documents must be attached to the application: